 Roof Inspection Cost

-- It will take between 1 - 3 hours
+- It will take between 1 and 3 hours to complete.

 Regular roof inspections are one of the most important parts of home maintenance, especially in the UK, where our weather can be so unpredictable.